Frey’s syndrome is a potential side effect of a parotidectomy that generally does not occur until many months after surgery.

-It is caused by small nerve branches regenerating and looking to attach to the salivary gland but instead attach to the sweat glands.
+It is caused by small nerve branches regenerating and looking to attach to the salivary gland but instead attaches to the sweat glands.

 Symptoms of Frey's Syndrome